sjiang87/deephyper/README.md

   conda install -c conda-forge xgboost
 ```

 Note: Deephyper with integrated acquistion function uses a local version for scikit-optimize.
 So, please make sure you've installed the local version of scikit-opt using pip install -e.
+The integrated acquistion function was developed using emcee version 2.2.1 which was the most current stable version when this code was written.
+It is not guarenteed to work with other versions of emcee.

 How to run deephyper with the integrated acquistion function on theta
 ---------------------------------------------------------------------